ghostwan/Virtual-Deck-Of-Cards/README.md

 - Take a card from the deck
 - Play a card from your hand
 - Take a card from the playing area (for some game as yaniv or if you did a mistake)
+- Claim the trick if you won the round
 - Rearange cards in your hand or sort them
 - See who play a card
 - Clear the playing area